thesohannur/Java-Project/WORK_PROGRESS.md

     "manualDeletionAllowed": false
   }

+Got it ✅

+You can add a **Step 7: Donor Makes Donation** section like this:

+---

+---
 ## Step 7: Donor Makes Donation
+---

 ```
-Donor logs in → Selects campaign → Contributes money and/or volunteer time  (if campaign has a volunteer requirement field available)
+Donor logs in → Selects campaign → Contributes money and/or volunteer time
 ```

 ### Donor Action:

 * Navigate to a campaign
 * Enter **donation amount**
-* Optionally provide **volunteer time** (boolean) (if campaign has a volunteer requirement field available)
+* Optionally provide **volunteer time**
 * Submit donation

 ### System Response: